wchesley/WishList/README.md

 ##### Walker Chesley 4/19/2020
 ---
 ## Demo
 A demo of the app is available [here](https://wishlist-bytes.herokuapp.com/).
-The app currently sits on Heroku free tier with a SQLite backend.
-That being said nothing there is persistand besides the seeded data, everthing gets reset whenever the dyno does.
 ### Usage:
 - Visit the [Add Product](https://wishlist-bytes.herokuapp.com/Create) page.
 - Enter at least the URL, HTML ID of `Name` and `Price` of your desired product.